SuperDuperAlon/PackUp/README.md

 ## Usage

-### Step 1: Login or Register
+### Step 1: Login or Signup

 Before accessing the system, users need to log in or register.

-#### Register:
+#### Signup:
-To register, visit the **Registration Page** and provide the required information (e.g., name, email, password).
+To register, visit the **Signup Page** and provide the required information (e.g., name, email, password).
 Once submitted, your account will be created and you’ll be automatically logged in.

 #### Login:
 To log in, visit the **Login Page**, then enter your registered email and password.
 After successful authentication, you will be redirected to the packages dashboard.

 ##### Sample Login for Guests:
-For visitors or guest access, you can use the following sample credentials:

 - **Email**: guest@pack.up
 - **Password**: guest

-This will allow limited access to the system for demo purposes.

 ### Step 2: Managing Packages